toan-tran/ansible_playbook_collection/ansible_playbook_collection/playbooks/roles/cdh_scm_agent/README.md

 ## Introduction ##

-This playbook will install Cloudera Manager Agent 5.5.x on CentOS.
+This playbook will install Cloudera Manager Agent 5.x.x on CentOS.

-In conjunction with the Cloudera Manager playbook, it forms a starting point for creating / managing a Cloudera Hadoop cluster.
+In conjunction with the CDH_SCM_Manager playbook, it forms a starting point for creating / managing a Cloudera Hadoop cluster.

-**IMPORTANT** : This playbook is for Dev/Test platform.

-There are two options on databases for Cloudera Manager:

- - Embedded Postgre from Cloudera Manager.
-This option is good for Dev/Test purpose but not recommanded for production.
- - Independent database (recommended: Postgre cluster).
-This option is recommended for production.

-This playbook will just use embedded Postgre from Cloudera Manager for Dev/Test purpose.
-For production, use another playbook (in conjunction with a Postgre playbook).
+## Variables ##

+cloudera_manager_repository: (optional) Customized repository for Cloudera Manager,
+                             If not set, use official Cloudera Manager repository

 ## Notes on this playbook ##

  - Use OpenJDK 1.8.0
- - Use embedded Postgre for Cloudera Manager

 ## Links ##